tonethar/IGME-430-Fall-2024/exercises/12-delete-hoot-server-client.md

 ![screenshot](_images/express-17.png)

 - ***BTW - sending over a nonexistent 36-character `id` (i.e. an invalid `id`) will show a "Status 404".
-Sending a malformed id will show "undefined" for status - that's how we wrote our server code, so that's OK for now.***
+Sending a malformed id (meaning, not 26-characters) will show "undefined" for status - that's how we wrote our server code, so that's OK for now.***

 ---